Cirrolytix/gerry_mentorship/Research Folder.md

-1. Research objective
+1. Research objective.

 	*

-2. Datasets to be analyzed
+3. Datasets to be analyzed.

 	**

-3. Papers to be referenced
+5. Papers to be referenced.

 	***